 - A tube is inserted into your rectum.

 - Your colon is filled with barium (a liquid that improves the x-ray images).

 - You will be asked to move into different positions and hold your breath while x-rays are taken.

 - Pressure may be applied to your belly to get the best images.

 - The last x-ray will be taken after you go to the bathroom.

 - Bring a list of current medications.

-- Do not eat before exam.
-Sips of water allowed up to one hour prior to exam.
+- Do not eat before your exam.
+Clear liquids are permitted until one hour before your exam.